 Cyril Christo & Marie Wilkinson, Conservation Photographers, Authors & Wildlife Documentary Producers - USA

-SAFARI TRIP IDEA FOR MWAGUSI SAFARI CAMP IN RUAHA TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR MWAGUSI SAFARI CAMP IN RUAHA TANZANIA

 When staying at Mwagusi Safari Camp in Ruaha, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Selous or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.